Institute of Oriental Studies of the Russian Academy of Sciences: History

 Under Soviet leadership, the institute was tasked with political work as well as basic research.
 For example, the program for 1953 included "unmasking the colonial policy of imperialism" and opposing "the lying falsifications of bourgeois Orientalists, and of humanity-hating race 'theories'."

 In 2005, the RAS separated the IOS from its St. Petersburg branch, giving the latter independent status as the Institute of Eastern Manuscripts.

 In 2013, the Russian government transferred control of the IOS, together with all other RAS academic institutes, to a government agency Federal Agency for Scientific Organizations (FASO).
 In 2018, Vladimir Putin's greeting to the IOS 200th anniversary celebration noted the importance of its "providing expert support for foreign policy decisions and promoting Russia's strategic interests."

 Now, the Institute of Oriental Studies of the Russian Academy of Sciences is a research center where history and culture, economics and politics, languages and literature of the countries of Asia and North Africa are studied.
-The chronology covers all periods of the history of the Orient - from antiquity to the present day.
-About 500 experts work there.
+The chronology covers the history of the Orient from antiquity to the present day.
 Most scientific centers and departments of the institute conduct research on certain countries and regions (e.g., Center for Arab Studies, Center for Japanese Studies, Center for Indian Studies, etc.).
 Some departments conduct research on problems of the Orient (in particular, the Center for Energy and Transport Studies, etc.).
 The institute's depositories contain ancient books and manuscripts, exceeding one million volumes.